arifislam007/Docker-App-Demo/nodejs/readme.md

-This is simple Nodejs Project to dockerize

----

 # Simple Node.js HTTP Server with Docker

 This project demonstrates how to set up a basic Node.js HTTP server inside a Docker container.
 The server listens on port 4000 and responds with "Hello World" to incoming requests.